 The team in your original establishment has a substantial amount of experience working with you.
 They should know what you expect and how you like things done.
 Because of this experience, your team is a valuable resource for your new restaurant.

 Ask your mature employees, who can share their experiences, to help you onboard new staff members.
 If they manage to prove themselves, you can consider offering them a promotion.

-As you look for a way to motivate your staff to help you with this new venture, allow them to problem-solve as well.
+As you look for a way toto help you with this new venture, allow them to problem-solve as well.
 Your team can provide you with outstanding insight on how to simplify processes or to become more efficient.
 Listening to their suggestions is a great motivational tool.